-The Title IX Coordinator is responsible for SCNM's compliance with Title IX and the process to investigate complaints and determine whether an individual accused of sexual misconduct violated SCNM's Sexual Harassment and Student Code of Conduct policies.
+The Title IX Coordinator is responsible for Sonoran University's compliance with Title IX and the grievance process to investigate complaints and determine whether an individual accused of sexual misconduct violated Sonoran University's Sexual Harassment and Student Code of Conduct policies.
 Currently, that person is the Director of Human Resources.
-Additionally, the Dean of Students has been granted the authority, as Title IX Deputy Coordinator, to take corrective measures on behalf of the school to address all types of sexual harassment, including providing supportive measures and initiation of investigations involving sexual harassment complaints, monitoring and oversight of overall implementation of Title IX compliance at SCNM including coordination of training, education, communications, and administration of incident reporting procedures for faculty, staff, and administration.
-If you wish to report an SCNM faculty member, administrator, staff member, or visitor for sexual harassment, sex discrimination, or sexual assault, you should contact the Title IX Coordinator.
-The Title IX Deputy Coordinator receives inquiries or incident reports against SCNM students for sexual discrimination, sexual harassment (including stalking), sexual misconduct (including sexual assault), or retaliation.
-Upon receiving an inquiry or report, the Dean shall notify the chief academic officer of the allegations.
+Additionally, the Dean of Students has been granted the authority, as Title IX Deputy Coordinator, to take corrective measures on behalf of the school to address all types of sexual harassment, including providing supportive measures and initiation of investigations involving sexual harassment complaints, monitoring and oversight of overall implementation of Title IX compliance at Sonoran University including coordination of training, education, communications, and administration of grievance procedures for faculty, staff, and administration.
+If you have a grievance against a Sonoran University faculty member, administrator, staff member, or visitor for sexual harassment, sex discrimination, or sexual assault, you should contact the Title IX Coordinator.
+The Title IX Deputy Coordinator receives inquiries or grievances against Sonoran University students for sexual discrimination, sexual harassment (including stalking), sexual misconduct (including sexual assault), or retaliation.
+Upon receiving an inquiry or grievance, the Dean shall notify the chief academic officer of the allegations.
 The chief academic officer will determine whether further investigation is necessary or request that a disciplinary process be initiated.
-Please utilize the Sexual Violence/Assault repot form on MySCNM at https://sexual-violence-assaultform.guestionpro.com/
+Please utilize the Sexual Violence/Assault repot form on MySonoran at https://sexual-violence-assault-form.questionpro.com/